 As the economic impact on businesses, organisations and their employees takes hold, the Government has announced an economic support package in response to the COVID-19 pandemic.

 The following is a summary of the support package, from information collated by Physiotherapy New Zealand through Government sources (current as of 25 March 2020).
-It is expected that additions to the provisions announced will happen over the next few weeks.
 Each business should carefully examine their requirements for both the business and their staff.
 Business advisors, accountants and lawyers should be able to provide further advice, if required.